WSRQ-FM: History

-Starting in July 2005, the station was "106.9 The Bull," featuring a blend of contemporary country hits and all-time favorites.
-It later became "La Numero 1," airing a Spanish language music format.
+Starting in July 2005, the station was "106.9 The Bull", featuring a blend of contemporary country hits and all-time favorites.
+It later became "La Numero 1", airing a Spanish language music format.

-Lake Erie College of Osteopathic Medicine, Inc., which has a campus in Bradenton near Sarasota, purchased the station and now simulcasts the SRQ oldies format.
+Lake Erie College of Osteopathic Medicine, Inc., which has a campus in Bradenton near Sarasota, purchased the station and made it a simulcast of WSRQ, its oldies station in Sarasota.